vibeus/vibe-website/content/blog/top-25-tools-for-remote-employees/index.md

 ## 9. Notion

 [Notion](http://notion.com/) is an **all-in-one workspace** bringing everything together in one place that employees need for managing their projects.
-Notion offers a diverse array of tools: A calendar, a task board with a flexible drag-and-drop editor, a knowledge base, a personal weekly checklist, and a tool for taking notes.
+Notion offers a diverse array of tools: a calendar, a task board with a flexible drag-and-drop editor, a knowledge base, a personal weekly checklist, and a tool for taking notes.
 All of these tools can be used to discuss and plan projects, keep track of all your ideas, and efficiently share information with colleagues.

 ## 10. Slack